 Childcare and Early Years Providers subject to the Prevent duty will be expected to demonstrate activity in the following areas:

-ensure that their safeguarding arrangements take into account the policies and procedures of the Local Safeguarding Children Board.
+- ensure that their safeguarding arrangements consider the policies and procedures of the Local Safeguarding Children Board.

 What does this mean in practice?

 As a childcare and early years provider we have a critical part to play.
 Early years providers serve arguably the most vulnerable and impressionable members of society.

 In England, the Early Years Foundation Stage (EYFS) accordingly places clear duties on providers to keep children safe and promote their welfare.

 It makes clear that to protect children in their care, providers must be alert to any safeguarding and child protection issues in the child’s life at home or elsewhere (paragraph 3.4 EYFS).